lordofthejars/nosql-unit/README.md

 To register each strategy we must use *@CustomInsertionStrategy* and *@CustomComparisonStrategy* annotations.

-Let's see a very simple example where we are defining an alternative insertation strategy of *Redis* system by using properties file instead of json.
+Let's see a very simple example where we are defining an alternative insectation strategy of *Redis* system by using properties file instead of json.

 ~~~~ {.java}
 public class PropertiesCustomInsertion implements RedisInsertionStrategy {